hubbleedu/.github/profile/README.md

 ## ✨ Features

-- 📢 **Posts** — Share updates and reply with comments and reactions
+- 🎮 **Games** — Play and enjoy games you know and love and a few titles that you just might like
+- 📢 **Chatbot** — Ask anything-from general questions to your school work
 - 💬 **Private Messaging** — Send private and direct messages to other users and send messages to multpul people at the same time with group chats
 - 👤 **User Profiles** — Follow others, collect badges, set your status, and build your presence
-- 🕹️ **Games** — Play and enjoy games you know and love and a few titles that you just might like